Magdaléna Vášáryová

-Magdaléna Vášáryová (/sk/; referred also as Magda Vášáryová /sk/; born 26 August 1948) is a Slovak actress and diplomat, prominent for her liberal anti-nationalist stances.
+Magdaléna Vášáryová (/sk/; referred also as Magda Vášáryová /sk/; born 26 August 1948) is a former Slovak actress and diplomat, prominent for her liberal anti-nationalist stances.

 Life

 Vášáryová was born in 1948.
 In 1971, she completed her studies at Comenius University in Bratislava.
 Until 1989, she acted in several Slovak theatres - including the Slovak National Theatre - and in numerous movies.
 The same year - 1989 - she was asked by Vaclav Havel to be the Vice President in the united-democratic Czechoslovakia.
 But declined.
 She was ambassador of Czechoslovakia in Austria (1990-1993) and ambassador of Slovakia in Poland (2000-2005).
 She was one of the candidates in the 1999 presidential election, but did not advance to the second round of the election.
 From February 2005 to July 2006, she held the position of State Secretary of the Ministry of Foreign Affairs of Slovakia.
 In the 2006 parliamentary elections, she was elected to the National Council of the Slovak Republic for Slovak Democratic and Christian Union - Democratic Party.

 She was considered for the role of Sophie in Sophie's Choice.

 In 2016, Vášáryová was honored with the Hanno R. Ellenbogen Citizenship Award - given jointly by the Prague Society for International Cooperation and Global Panel Foundation - for her lifelong fight against communism and corruption.

 The entrepreneur Michal Horáček stood to be President of the Czech republic.
 He announced his advisers on 9 February 2017 which included Vášáryová, nuclear expert Dana Drábová, and surgeon Pavel Pafko.